-Tucson is experiencing a boom in great restaurants getting excellent reviews.
-In 2016 it was first city in the country to be named a UNESCO City of Gastronomy.
+Tucson is experiencing a boom in great restaurants and getting excellent reviews.
+In 2016 it was the first city in the country to be named a UNESCO City of Gastronomy.
 This according to local sources was based on its agriculture heritage, its thriving food traditions and culinary distinctiveness.
 The Sonoran hot dog and using the fruit of the prickly pear cactus in locally produced beer are good examples.
 I am always glad to try new spots on my annual trips to the area and have a list that I am checking off each time I visit.
 My top recommendations include:

-Mercado San Agustin: One of my new favorite spots in Tucson is the popular, public market at 100.
+Mercado San Agustin: One of my new favorite spots in Tucson is the popular public market at 100.
 S. Avenida del Convento, at the corner of W. Congress west of the interstate and downtown.
-Here you will find 12 locally owned shops and restaurants.
+Here you will find 10 locally owned shops and restaurants.
 There is a Thursday Farmer’s Market, a weekend brunch and other special events and concerts.
 There is La Estrella Bakery for traditional Mexican pastries and pan dulce, San Agustin Trading Company featuring Native American crafts and jewelry, Dolce Pastello featuring Mexican home-made cakes and tamales.
-Sonoran Sno-Cones, Presta Coffee Roasters for coffee drinks, La Cabana for furniture and home decor, Mast a local boutique specializing in accessories, jewelry and home goods and Seis Kitchen for Mexican street food.
+Sonoran Sno-Cones, Presta Coffee Roasters for coffee drinks, La Cabaña for furniture and home decor, Mast a local boutique specializing in accessories, jewelry and home goods and Seis Kitchen for Mexican street food.
 The line was out of the door Seis Kitchen when I was there last.

-Feast: Recommended by the Chef at the Curious Kumkuat in Silver City NM, this is 3719 E. Speedway.
+Feast: Recommended by a chef in Silver City, NM, this is great find at 3719 E. Speedway.
 Feast and Feast’s chef/owner, Doug Levy, have been positively featured in The New York Times, Food & Wine Magazine, The Chicago Tribune, The Arizona Daily Star, Phoenix Magazine, Arizona Highways, The Tucson Citizen, The Tucson Weekly, and The Desert Leaf.